How to Buy a Domain Name Owned by Someone Else

 3. Domain Name Registration Process:

 Decide how long you want to hold the domain registration. (typically 1-10 years).
-Auto renewal is another option to virtually own the asset forever.
+Auto-renewal is another option to own the asset indefinitely.
 Choose your domain name registrars wisely!

 4. Enable Domain Privacy Protection (optional):